-The estate is located in the municipality Rüdesheim in the German wine-growing region Rheingau
+The estate is located in the commune of Rüdesheim in the German wine-growing region Rheingau

-, Viticulture has been practiced in the family since 1744, but it was not until the 1950s that Josef Leitz specialized in viticulture.
-After completing his training in Geisenheim his grandson Johannes Leitz vinified his first wine in 1985.
-As a result, there was a considerable expansion of vineyards.
-The vineyards cover 40 hectares of vineyards, of which 36 in Rüdesheim and 4 in Geisenheim.
-The most important single layers are Mount Kaisersteinfels
+, The family has been involved in viticulture since 1744, but it was only in the 1950s that Josef Leitz specialized entirely in viticulture.
+After completing his training in Geisenheim, his grandson Johannes Leitz vinified his first wine in 1985.
+As a result, there was a considerable expansion of the vineyards.
+The vineyards cover 40 hectares, 36 of which are in Rüdesheim and 4 in Geisenheim.
+The most important individual layers are Kaisersteinfels mountain

 .
 Mount Roseneck

 , Bischofsberg, Drachenstein, Kirchenpfad, Klosterlay and Magdalenenkreuz (all Rüdesheim).
-They are exclusively planted with Riesling.
-Great attention is paid to the lowest yields and late harvest in order to produce wines with an individual soil character using the highest quality grape material.
-The fermentation takes place with natural yeasts as well as with pure breeding yeasts.
-The dry top wines mature in the barrel, the fruity wines in the steel tank.
-The wines are stored on the long lees and are bottled relatively late.
+They are planted exclusively with Riesling.
+The greatest attention is paid to the lowest yields and late harvest in order to produce wines with the highest quality grape material with an individual soil character.
+The fermentation takes place with natural yeast as well as with pure yeast.
+The dry top wines mature in wooden barrels, the fruity wines in steel tanks.
+The wines are stored for a long time lees and are bottled relatively late.
 The winery is a member of VDP